epsilonteam/Aquarius/README.md

 # Aquarius
-A Utility mod based on SpartanBase for Minecraft 1.12.2
+A Utility mod base for Minecraft 1.12.2